NVIDIA/maxtext-jaxpp/jaxpp.README.md

   creates `RemoteMpmdMesh` to be used by JaxPP.
 * [MaxText/train.py](MaxText/train.py) contains changes to
  * Enable pipeline parallelism for the train step, and
- * Mark the pipeline loop in the train step with `jaxpp.accumulate_grads`.
+ * Mark the pipeline loop in the train step with `jaxpp.treduce`.

 # Docker image